kirjavascript/duplex/README.md

 duplexLL

-do 3 look version
-do version on CLL

 support wasm from the start
-precompile algs into transforms select subset, generate cases that use smallest number of first algs 3 look duplex, duplex on cll
+precompile algs into transforms

+select subset, generate cases that use smallest number of first algs 3 look duplex, duplex on cll